Skip to main content

 What you cannot do with branching

-• You cannot branch in Chat Mode.
+• You cannot branch from Chat Mode (Agent Mode only).

 Next steps